kimpro82/MyPractice/C&Cpp/README.md

 - Can determine where to compile or not with the preprocessors `#ifdef` ~ `#endif`
 - It seems very useful!
 I love it!
 - The couple of files `ConditionalCompile.c` and `ConditionalCompile.cpp` have the same results.
+※ When the macro `fileio` is on, Ahnlan V3 Lite recognizes `a.exe` as a malware!

 #### `ConditionalCompile.c`
 ```c